MarkBind/markbind/docs/userGuide/siteConfiguration.md

 * **`layout`**: The [layout](tweakingThePageStructure.html#page-layouts) to be used by the page.
 Default: `default`.
 * **`searchable`**: Specifies that the page(s) should be excluded from searching.
 Default: `yes`.
 * **`externalScripts`**: An array of external scripts to be referenced on the page.
 Scripts referenced will be run before the layout script.
 * **`frontMatter`**: Specifies properties to add to the front matter of a page or glob of pages.
-Overrides any existing properties if they have the same name.
+Overrides any existing properties if they have the same name, and overrides any front matter properties specified in `globalOverride`.

 <span id="page-property-overriding">
 <box type="warning">